Undergraduate minors: religion and media; religious studies

 Small discussion class taught by a faculty member; topics chosen by instructor; may include outside activities (e.g., films, lectures, performances, readings, visits to research facilities).
 Requirements: first- or second-semester standing.

-Introduction to the sacred literature, beliefs, and rituals of Judaism, Christianity, and Islam, focusing on key aspects of their millennia-old traditions; historical connections of these three religions, as well as their contemporary relationship.
+Introduction to sacred literature, beliefs, and rituals of Judaism, Christianity, and Islam, as well as historical and contemporary relationship between these three Abrahamic religions.
 GE: Historical Perspectives.

 What is information?
 What does it teach us about societies and cultures?
 How is information used to shape societies and even personal preferences?
 What types of information are there and how can we understand and use them?
 Students work with faculty from multiple disciplines to investigate these questions using inquiry-based activities to build success in critical thinking and teamwork.
 GE: Quantitative or Formal Reasoning.
 Same as POLI:1050.